Tymonie/cil-internship-cohort-04/OSI MODEL README.md

 # cil-internship-cohort-04
 CIL 018

-DESCRIBE ANY LAYERED PROCESS YOU ARE FAMILIAR WITH SIMILAR TO THE OSI MODEL The TCP/IP model is a more concise framework, with only 4 layers:
+DESCRIBE ANY LAYERED PROCESS YOU ARE FAMILIAR WITH SIMILAR TO THE OSI MODEL

+In computer science, the concept of network layers is a framework that helps to understand complex network interactions.
+There are two models that are widely referenced today: OSI and TCP/IP.
+The concepts are similar, but the layers themselves differ between the two models.

+While TCP/IP is the newer model, the Open Systems Interconnection (OSI) model is still referenced a lot to describe network layers.

+The TCP/IP model is a more concise framework, with only 4 layers:

 Network Access (or Link)